shehanshajahan/Implementation-of-filter/README.md

 ## Algorithm:
 ### Step1
-Read and show the image
+Read and show the image.
 ### Step2
-Apply the filtering technique that we want to perform
+Apply the filtering technique that we want to perform.
 ### Step3
-Show the filtered image
+Show the filtered image.

 ## Program:
-### Developed By   : ANU VARSHINI M B
+### Developed By   : Shehan Shajahan
-### Register Number: 212223240010
+### Register Number: 212223240154
 </br>

 ### 1. Smoothing Filters